rackerlabs/rackspace-how-to/content/cloud-servers/linux-htaccess-tips-and-tricks.md

 originally requested.
 Using a 301 redirect is an effective way to ensure that users and search engines find your content.

-The following examples are specific to PHP and work only if your cloud site is configured for PHP.
+The following examples are specific to PHP and work only if you configured your cloud site for PHP.
 These examples do not work for Internet Information Services (IIS) with Active Server Pages (ASP) or ASP.NET.

 #### Redirect examples